 "Network and system costs now account for approximately 40% of a customer’s energy bill.
 We know this is a tough time for customers and that’s why we have committed to absorb these additional costs ahead of the winter period.”

 As it stands, there are still 10 more energy suppliers yet to make an announcement as to whether or not they will be increasing the cost of their energy.

 Today’s announcement from BGE is a most welcome one, with many of its customers expecting the supplier to increase its costs, in line with those implemented from Electric Ireland and PrepayPower only last week.

 However, the planned freeze from BGE sets a positive precedent for other suppliers to follow in the coming days and weeks, ensuring they put customers first coming into what will no doubt be a very difficult winter period.

 Save by switching

 If your energy usage has been impacted by the recent increase in costs, it might be worthwhile checking to see if your contract has expired, in which case you could currently save up to €480 on your energy bills!

 If you have any questions about how to switch your energy provider, fear not, we took a look at some frequently asked questions (FAQs) right here.
-You can also consult our gas and electricity guides for all the information you’ll ever need on how best to switch.
+You can also consult our gas and electricity guides, such as our guide on 7 things to consider when switching energy supplier, for all the information you’ll ever need on how best to switch.